azurepocmain/fabricpocmain.github.io/articles/notebook-lakehouse-current-session.md

 <link rel="icon" href="articles/fabric_16_color.svg" type="image/x-icon" >

-In certain scenarios, it may be necessary to load a Lakehouse into a notebook to process datasets from a designated Lakehouse.
+In certain scenarios, it may be necessary to load a Lakehouse into a notebook programmatically to process datasets from a designated Lakehouse.
 The following configuration command provides the functionality to achieve this:

 ```
 %%configure